mithublue/Shortcode-Maker/README.md

 1. Upload `shortcode-maker` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+## Features ##

+* You can add shortcode of your own
+* Add attributes as many as you want with the ability to define default value
+* you can write PHP code in definition.
+To use code, use [php_code][/php_code] in you shortcode definition and place code inside it.

 ## Screenshots ##